 It’s not uncommon for growers to find themselves with more leaves than they know what to do with come harvest time.
 Unfortunately, some cannabis plants get so large that it seems almost impossible to put all fan leaves to use.

 Composting excess plant and stalk material is always recommended, as nutrients from the leaves will continue to build healthy, more fruitful soil as they decay.

 Yet, here are three other ways to reduce waste and use as many cannabinoids as possible:

-Fresh fan leaves can be used alongside raw cannabis buds to make an ultra-powerful green juice or smoothie.
+Fresh fan leaves can be used alongside raw cannabis buds to make an ultra-powerful green juice or smoothie (no need to learn how to decarb weed).
 In fact, raw cannabis juicing is now quite the trend.
 Cannabis-recommending medical professionals such as Dr. William Courtney argue that consuming raw cannabis increases the overall therapeutic dose of the plant.

 When kept raw (undried or heated), cannabinoids in the plant are found in their acid form rather than their active form.
 This means that a consumer will not get “high” from eating or drinking raw cannabis.
 Rather, they can consume high quantities of the plant without alterations in cognitive ability or other side effects related to smoked cannabis or active cannabis edibles.